Subscribe to our Newsletter

 Amateur Chef and Boozy Traveling Foodie Extraordinaire

-I just have to do a little segway into one of my all-time favourite Filipino dishes.
+I had to do a little segway into one of, if not my totally all-time favourite Filipino dish.
 The most amazing Sisig, the multi-personality Filipino dish.
 I don’t know if you ever read my version of this blog for the Thai dish Larb Gai?
 Well, this is just some exposure to how different the same dish can be.
 In this case, it is showing differences in the dish on the same island in The Philippines.
 And the difference is quite exceptional as you will see from the photos.

 I even had a crack at making my very own version of Sisig, using what I had available at the time.
 Luncheon Meat and Corned Beef.
 It came out pretty dam well actually.
 Have a look HERE AT THE RECIPE if you fancy having a crack.
 Pretty simple and bloody delicious!!!
 See what I mean re Sisig, the multi-personality Filipino dish?
 There is even my version.